erikandersson96/portfolio-project-two/README.md

 ### User Stories

 * A user's perspective: I want to easily understand the purpose of the website.
-* A user's perspective: I want the website to be easily navigated between all pages.
+* A user's perspective: I want to easily understand how to play the game.
-* A user's perspective: I want the website to offer a clean look.
+* A user's perspective: I want the website to offer a clean interface.
-* A user's perspective: I wish that the website offers a easy to understand contact form.
+* A user's perspective: I wish that the website offers a version for color blind people.

 ---